Mohamad-Hussein/speech-assistant/README.md

 This is a project to implement a working desktop application on both Linux and Windows that provides a real-time, offline speech-to-text dictation program.
 It uses the distil-whisper models from HuggingFace which offers an accurate transcription of speech that is fully structured, complete with proper punctuation and syntax.
 Distil-whisper is based on OpenAI's Whisper model that is **6 times faster**, 49% smaller, and performs **within 1% word error rate** on speech it has never seen before.
 The research is based on this [repo](https://github.com/huggingface/distil-whisper).

 The speech-to-text assistant writes down spoken words directly to the keyboard cursor.
 To use it is easy, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
-Your speech will be transcribed in real time and the transcription is going to be typed in for you at the keyboard cursor.
+Your speech will be transcribed (or translated) in real time and the transcription will be typed in for you at the keyboard cursor.
 I made this program to enhance efficiency and add quality of life to the experience of PC users.
-Additionally, there isn't a reliable speech-to-text model used for transcription on Linux, however, do check out [nerd-dictation](https://github.com/ideasman42/nerd-dictation) for the implementation of speech-to-text for the vosk models.
+Additionally, there isn't an accurate speech-to-text model used for transcription on Linux, however, do check out [nerd-dictation](https://github.com/ideasman42/nerd-dictation) for the implementation of speech-to-text for the vosk models.